tandica/rhcsa/permissions/basic-permissions/set-basic-permissions.md

-# Setting Basic Permissions in Linux
+# Setting Basic Permissions
 ## Exercise 7-1
-How to set basic permissions, changing ownership, and testing access with different users in Linux.
+How to set basic permissions, changing ownership, and testing access with different users.

 ### Step 1: Create the necessary directories